CooperUF/BC_Website/content/publication/JAP_Anchoring/index.md

 ---
-title: "Trapped by a first hypothesis: How rudeness leads to anchoring"
+title: "Trapped by a First Hypothesis: How Rudeness Leads to Anchoring"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here